Mads Meier Jæger

 Welcome to my website.
 I am Professor of Sociology at the University of Copenhagen.

-I am a member of the Royal Danish Academy of Sciences and Letters and a member of the Independent Research Fund Denmark.
+I am a member of the Royal Danish Academy of Sciences and Letters and received the EliteForsk award in 2020.
+I am currently member of the Presidency for Rådet for Børns Læring and Coordinator for External Funding at my department.
+I was member of the Independent Research Fund Denmark in the period 2015-2020.